system76/docs/content/wireless.md

 If you are dual booting Windows, you may lose access to your wifi card entirely after running driver/OS updates in Windows.
 You may be able to gain access to your wifi card again by disabling "Fast Startup" in the Windows power options before booting back into Pop!_OS.

-## When to Contact Support
+## Contact System76 Support

-If you’ve tried all the steps above and your wireless connection still isn’t working as expected, please collect the output from the diagnostic commands and contact System76 Support.
+If you purchased a System76 computer and you’ve tried all the steps above, but your wireless connection still isn’t working as expected, please collect the output from the diagnostic commands and contact [System76 Support](https://system76.com/contact/support)

-When reaching out, include:
--The model of your computer
--Your version of Pop!_OS or Ubuntu
--The commands and results listed above

-This information helps the support team quickly identify the cause and get you back online.

-This will save relevant wireless logs you can share with System76 Support.